Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: The DQF approach

 \subsection{The case ${\mathbf d\;} {\boldsymbol >\;} {\mathbf 1}$}

 As localization is an important aspect of the DQF for small values of $\delta$, one finds that half-spaces as our random subsets will not suffice.
-Rather, we consider subsets of the data space formed by cones, which we note that for $d=2$ and an opening angle of $\alpha=\pi/4$ (the angle between a point on the surface of the cone and the axis of symmetry with the cone tip as the origin), are the Cartesian product of our sets in one dimension.
-We do not however require these sets to be aligned with our original axes.
-Similarly, in higher dimensions, we use spherical cones to not privilege any particular direction in our space beyond the specified axis of symmetry for the cone.
+Rather, we consider symmetric cones with opening angle $\alpha$ strictly less than $\pi/2$ (the angle between any non-zero vector on the surface of the cone and the axis of symmetry).
+We use symmetric cones to not privilege any particular direction in our space beyond the specified axis of symmetry for the cone.
 The question is then how to put a distribution over cones in order to compute quantile functions.